AlvaroCori/SIS_INTEL_PRACTICA_2/README.md

   7 8 0

-##### Number of all different states: 26931 states.
+##### Number of all different states:
+19 levels 26931 states.
+25 levels states.
 ##### Height: 19
 We used a prefixed initial state and traversed through a state space search.
 Using DFS and a counter.
-Clarify that we didn't reach the theoretical value of 9!/2 possible states.
-Nor the maximum value of 9!
+Clarify that we didn't reach the theoretical value of 9! possible states.
+Nor the maximum value of 9! but while we put more height the output is approaching 9 factorial.

 #### Experiments of N=4: